samyam81/samyam81/README.md

-- 👋 Hi, I’m @samyam81
+- 👋 Hi, I’m Samyam Subedi.
-- 👀 I’m interested in programming.
+- 👀 I’m interested in programming and coding.
-- 🌱 I’m currently learning JAVA.
+- 🌱 I’m currently learning JAVA and its different framework.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different framework of Java.
 - 📫 How to reach me?
-Please, don't.
+You can DM me on Instagram at Samyam.14
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:.

 <!---
 samyam81/samyam81 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.